-- 1. The student must complete a minimum of 43 semester hours of credit.\ - 2.
-The student must complete the prescribed technical competencies and curriculum for the occupational program as outlined in this catalog under Programs of Study. - 3.
+- 1. The student must complete between 30-51 semester hours of credit.\ - 2.
+The student must complete the prescribed technical competencies and curriculum for the occupational program as outlined in this catalog under Career Pathways. - 3.
 The student must earn at least 25 percent of the credit hours required for the degree at Hill College. - 4.
 The student must have a 2.0 grade point average on all work from Hill College. - 5.
 The student must satisfy the Texas Success Initiative (TSI) requirements in reading, writing, and mathematics, unless exempt. - 6.
-The student must have satisfactorily settled all college financial obligations.

-\Developmental courses may not be counted or used as hours towards the Certificate of Technology.
+The student must have satisfactorily settled all college financial obligations. - \Developmental courses may not be counted or used as hours towards the Certificate of Technology.